Don Wise

-Donald Grover Wise (born March 24, 1942, in Westerly, Rhode Island) is an American tenor saxophonist, songwriter, and music producer.
-He gained attention as reliable sideman of the singer-songwriter Delbert McClinton from Lubbock, Texas, for more than 20 years.
+Donald Grover Wise (March 24, 1942 – March 1, 2024) was an American tenor saxophonist, songwriter, and music producer.
+He gained attention as reliable sideman of the singer-songwriter Delbert McClinton from Lubbock, Texas, for 23 years.
 Wise played with many artists and in venues all over the globe in his more than 50-year musical career.
 He released four CDs under his own name before retiring from the music business in 2008.

-Wise is married and lives with his family in Knoxville, Tennessee.
+Wise was married and lived with his family in Knoxville, Tennessee.
+He died on March 1, 2024, at the age of 81.

 Development and musical career

 Wise began playing music on a clarinet.
 At age 12 he moved to the saxophone, initially alto sax and a year later settled on the tenor sax.
 He was inspired by the rhythm and blues of the 1950s; however, he also played country, swing, and big band music.
 He joined his first band in 1957.
 Riding the tide of rock 'n' roll, they called themselves the Rhythm Rockers.
 Early saxophone influences were Red Prysock, Sam "The Man" Taylor, Earl Bostic, David "Fathead" Newman, and a little later, King Curtis, Sam Butera, and Junior Walker.
 With these musical inspirations, over the years he developed his versatility and his own signature sound and became a sought-after session musician.

-Wise toured with various bands across the U.S. in the 1970s and '80s and has performed with Jeffrey Osborne, Ruben Ramos, Chuck Jackson, Maxine Brown, Taj Mahal, Willie Nelson, Marcia Ball, Rickey Godfrey, Jimmie Dale Gilmore, Tower of Power, Huey Lewis, Hal Ketchum, Teresa James and Joe Ely.
+Wise toured with various bands across the U.S. in the 1970s and 1980s and has performed with Jeffrey Osborne, Ruben Ramos, Chuck Jackson, Maxine Brown, Taj Mahal, Willie Nelson, Marcia Ball, Rickey Godfrey, Jimmie Dale Gilmore, Tower of Power, Huey Lewis, Hal Ketchum, Teresa James and Joe Ely.
 A milestone was the invitation from Ray Charles to back him on a nationally broadcast TV appearance for the ESPYs in New York City in 1997.
 Wise was also member of the "Allstar Band" performing the Inaugural-Concert for George H. W. Bush in 1989.

 While recording in 1985 with Radio Zebra, a Texas rock group with whom he had toured Germany a month prior, he received a call from Delbert McClinton to fill the position as saxophonist in his band.
 Wise took the opportunity and remained a pillar of the group for 23 years.
 He served as instrumentalist and co-producer of McClinton's Grammy-nominated album Live from Austin in 1989 and as musician of Grammy winner Cost of Living in 2005.
-After more tours in Central Europe and Scandinavia, a large fan base grew outside the U.S. and led to Wise' increased recognition and the popularity of his music.
+After more tours in Central Europe and Scandinavia, a large fan base grew outside the U.S. and led to Wise's increased recognition and the popularity of his music.